vlbondarenko/mylife.org/README.md

        dotnet ef migrations add Init -c applicationdbcontext -p ../Persistence/Persistence.csproj -s WebApi.csproj dotnet ef database update -c applicationdbcontext -p ../Persistence/Persistence.csproj -s WebApi.csproj

 7. That's all, the server project is ready to launch!
+Open a command prompt in the `WebApi` folder and execute the following commands:

+       dotnet run

 ### To start the `clientapp`, you need to: